 Students are expected to successfully complete the credits for which they enroll with a grade point average (GPA) of at least 2.0.
 In doing so, students remain in good standing and can continue to receive financial aid.
-Students planning to drop credits after financial aid has been disbursed should discuss changes with the Financial Aid office first.
+Students planning to drop credits after financial aid has been disbursed should discuss changes with the Financial Aid Services office first.
 Failure to successfully complete their enrolled credits may cause financial aid to be cancelled and may require repayment of a portion of the aid received and all or a portion of the related tuition.
-A complete policy regarding these standards is available in Financial Aid upon request and is mailed to all aid recipients.
+A complete policy regarding these standards is available in the Financial Aid Services office upon request and is mailed to all aid recipients.